victor90braz/11-section/README.md

 dd($response);
 ```

-## Using the `Newsletter` Class
+# README for the `Newsletter` Class

-You can interact with the Mailchimp API in two ways within your Laravel application:
+This README provides instructions on how to interact with the Mailchimp API using the `Newsletter` class within your Laravel application.
+The `Newsletter` class offers two methods for integrating Mailchimp functionality: direct use or dependency injection.

-### Using the `Newsletter` Class Directly
+## Using the `Newsletter` Class Directly

+You can use the `Newsletter` class directly in your Laravel application.
+Here's an example of how to do it in your routes:

 ```php
 Route::post('/newsletter', function () {